How to use the min() function in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your app.
+Replit Agent writes the code, tests for errors, and deploys the app.
+It's the fastest way to turn your instructions into a working application.
 Start building with Replit.

 Get started for free